by Collyn Rivers

 https://rvbooks.com.au/fifth-wheel-caravans-safer/

-Collyn Rivers’ in-depth books cover every aspect of camper-trailer, caravan and motorhome buying, design, building and use.
+Collyn Rivers’ in-depth books cover every aspect of camper-trailer, travel trailer and motorhome buying, design, building and use.
 They include the Caravan & Motorhome Book, the Camper Trailer Book and Caravan & Motorhome Electrics, Solar is covered in Solar That Really Works, for cabins and RVs.
 Solar Success is for homes and properties.

 My articles in this area primarily summarize current thinking.
 They stem from my interest and involvement while employed by Vauxhall/Bedford’s Research Dept in the 1950s, and particularly by the influence of Maurice Olley.